-Avadhut: Coming back to the some of the use cases that I previously discussed, it's currently more to do with visualisation and BI - integrating Quantifi analytics and Quantifi risk analytics with data from other data streams and presenting it in third-party visualisation tools like power BI or tableau.
+Avadhut: Coming back to the some of the use cases that I previously discussed, it's currently more to do with visualisation and BI - integrating Quantifi analytics and Quantifi risk analytics with data from other data streams and presenting it in third-party visualisation tools like Power BI or tableau.
 Number two is back testing.
 The use cases that I presented earlier are not just theoretical use cases.
 We actually have clients that are using our analytics in those use cases.
 For the back testing, you have trading strategies back testing, which our clients are benefiting from.
 As far as portfolio construction goes, we have our partnerships with AI firms.
 AI firms and machine learning firms are using us for portfolio construction using bond price forecasting.
-Another example is a client who is using us for a market-making operations, so using AI to have bigger banks make markets more efficiently.
+Another example is a client who is using us for market-making operations, in other words, using AI to help bigger banks make markets more efficiently.

 Can you share your experiences of the pitfalls to avoid?

 Cubillas: I mentioned earlier about standardising the analytical and data science development stack as much as possible.
-In a typical environment, it is usually an organic process in terms of the bottom-up selection of tools that the Quants want to use.
+In a typical environment, it is usually an organic process in terms of the bottom-up selection of tools that the quants want to use.
 In the longer run, firms may benefit by standardising the stack as much as possible.
-It has become easier now that Python has become sort of the de facto standard.
+It has become easier now that Python has sort of become the de facto standard.
 The chief data officer could act as a conduit in terms of facilitating and steering the standardisation of tools based on the organisation and could use case alignment across different groups that may need quantitative tools like this.
-You may not standardise to only one tool, but at least then you have a set of tools that are fairly standardised, which the firm can use or pick and mix.
-Otherwise, the organisation could degenerate into using fragmented tools with no standardisation and skill set pollination.
+You may not standardise to only one tool, but at least then you have a set of tools that are fairly standardised from which the firm can use or pick and mix.
+Otherwise, the organisation could degenerate into using fragmented tools with no standardisation, resulting in skill set pollination.
 I think that is one thing to be mindful of if you are starting the journey.
-Think about a set of tools limited to a certain a certain group based on the strengths and weaknesses of the tool sets themselves.
+Think about a set of tools limited to a certain group based on the strengths and weaknesses of the tool sets themselves.

 Part 1: How is Data Science Transforming Banking and Capital Markets?